-PLCglow™, also known as WH-15, is a unique soluble, fluorogenic reporter of phospholipase C (PLC) isozymes for smarter, safer and more effective biochemical studies.
-It makes tedious metabolic labeling with radioactive inositol redundant.
-PLCglow™ directly reports the enzymatic activity of PLC isozymes.1,2 PLCglow™ is hydrolyzed by PLCs to generate inositol trisphosphate (IP3), quinomethide, and 6-aminoquinoline.
+PLCglow™is a small molecule that directly reports the enzymatic activity of phospholipase C (PLC) isozymes1,2.
+PLCglow™ is hydrolyzed by PLCs to generate inositol trisphosphate (IP3), quinomethide, and 6-aminoquinoline.
 Relative to PLCglow™, the aminoquinoline is highly fluorescent (λex/em = 344/530 nm) (Fig. 1).

 Molecular weight: 1127 g/mol as triethylamine salt (824 g/mol for compound alone).

 Storage temperature: -80 °C.

 Stability: Stable for up to 12 months at -80 °C and up to 14 days at 4 °C in water.
 PLCglow™ is not stable for long periods in several common buffers and stock solutions should be stored only in water.
 Repeated freezing and thawing is not recommended.

 Notes: Results will vary depending on the sensitivity of the fluorometer and the specific activity of the PLC isozyme.
 In order to obtain optimal results, we recommend testing a dilution series of WH-15 and PLC isozyme.
 WH-15 is designed to work with purified proteins and cellular lysates.
 In contrast, WH-15 will not enter intact cells and is therefore inappropriate for measuring intracellular PLCs.